gskaggs/blog/posts/dev-tools.md

-% 2020 Developer Tools- Pareto Style
+% Developer Tools—Pareto Style
 % Grant Skaggs
 % 8 August 2020

 # Developer Tools—Pareto Style

-Just like musical compositions, professional tennis players, and styles of font, the developer tools I use fall in a steep Pareto distribution.
+Just like musical compositions, professional tennis players, and styles of font, the attention I give my developer tools falls in a steep Pareto distribution.
 Here’s my list of essential commands and utilities I use in almost any programming project.

 ### Git